Fast differentiation of hyperbolic chaos: Preparations

-where $v'$ is an arbitrarily chosen inhomogeneous tangent solution, \re{such as one solved from the zero initial condition.} $\underline e$ is a matrix with $u$ columns, which are homogeneous tangent solutions.
-In other words, the boundedness property is approximated by a minimization, while the feasible space of all inhomogeneous tangent solutions, which has $M$ dimensions, is reduced to an affine subspace of only $u$ dimensions, almost parallel to $V^u$. \nax{ The reduced feasible space significantly reduces the computational cost, yet is still capable of finding the shadowing direction \cite{Ruesha}.} The non-intrusive shadowing algorithm is an ingredient of fast linear response algorithm, and its procedure list is included in section~\ref{s:procedure list}.
+where $v'$ is an arbitrarily chosen inhomogeneous tangent solution, such as that solved from the zero initial condition. $\underline e$ is an $M\times u$ matrix, whose columns are homogeneous tangent solutions.
+In other words, the boundedness property is approximated by a minimization, and the $M$-dimensional feasible space of all inhomogeneous tangent solutions is reduced to a $u$-dimensional affine subspace.
+This reduction significantly reduces computational cost, yet is still capable of finding the shadowing vector \cite{Ruesha}.
+The nonintrusive shadowing algorithm is an ingredient of the fast response algorithm, and its pseudocode is included in section~\ref{s:procedure list}.

-If the unstable contribution is small, we may choose to neglect it or approximate it crudely.
-For example, for systems with exponential decay of correlations, and some independence between $X$ and $\Phi$, the unstable contribution is typically in the order of $\sqrt{u/M}$.
-Hence, when $u\ll M$, we may approximate linear response by the non-intrusive shadowing algorithms.
-It is possible to further compute some unstable contributions using the little-intrusive algorithm for projection operators \cite{Ruesha}.
-Since the non-intrusive shadowing algorithm is part of the fast linear response, it does not hurt to first try non-intrusive shadowing algorithms, which \re{are} faster and maybe accurate enough; if non-intrusive shadowing is not enough, we may further compute the unstable contribution.
+If the unstable contribution is small, we may choose to ignore it or approximate it crudely.
+For example, when $u\ll M$, the unstable contribution is small if the system has a fast decay of correlations, and $X$ and $\Phi$ are not particularly aligned with the unstable direction.
+Then, we may well approximate the entire linear response by nonintrusive shadowing.
+Furthermore, it is possible to partially compute the unstable contribution using the path-perturbation formula, but the asymptotic cost for large $W$ is much higher than fast response \cite{Ruesha}.
+Since nonintrusive shadowing is part of the fast response algorithm, it does not hurt to first try nonintrusive shadowing, which is faster and maybe accurate enough.
+If more accuracy is demanded, we may further compute the unstable contribution.
+Somewhat surprisingly, an efficient computation of the unstable contribution also requires nonintrusive shadowing.